-Laura DeFina received her MD from George Washington University School of Medicine in Washington, DC.
-She completed her post-graduate training at Walter Reed Army Medical Center in Washington, DC.
+Laura DeFina received her MD from George Washington University School of Medicine in Washington, DC and completed her post-graduate training at Walter Reed Army Medical Center in Washington, DC.
 While in the US Army, she practiced medicine at Andrew Radar US Army Health Clinic (Fort Myer, VA) and at Dwight David Eisenhower Army Medical Center (Fort Gordon, GA).
-In Dallas, she practiced Geriatrics with the Health Texas Provider Network/Baylor Senior Health Network for 10 years prior to joining the Cooper Clinic in 2006 given her interest in prevention and research.
+In Dallas, she practiced Geriatrics with the Health Texas Provider Network/Baylor Senior Health Network for 12 years prior to joining the Cooper Clinic in 2006 given her interest in prevention and research.
 After three years at Cooper Clinic, she joined The Cooper Institute to begin a full-time research career and became the Chief Scientific Officer in February of 2013.

 Dr. Willis received his MD from UT Southwestern Medical School in 1980 with post doctoral residency training at LSU in New Orleans and is a board certified ophthalmologist.
 He received his MPH from the University of North Texas Health Science Center in Fort Worth in 2006 with an emphasis in biostatistics.
 He has been with the Cooper Institute since 2007 as staff epidemiologist and has authored peer-reviewed journal publications and presented at the annual meeting of the American College of Sports Medicine.
 Dr. Willis has directed the development of the Cooper-UT Southwestern Biobank at CI and works in concert with UT Southwestern collaborators.
 His current research interests include healthy aging and the relationship of midlife fitness and modifiable risk factors with health outcomes in Medicare patients.

 Beth Wright is the Director of Data Management for The Cooper Institute.
 She leads a talented team of database specialists in support of the Institute’s data management needs.